3dgep/FastMath/_docs/topics/Explicit-Instantiation.md

 {src="Array.cpp" include-lines="1,23-25" collapsible="true" default-state="expanded" collapsed-title="Array.cpp"}

 An explicit template instantiation definition must only appear in a single compilation unit in the entire program.
-This is usually accomplished by placing the explicit template instantiation definition in a source file (<path>.cpp</path>) that is only compiled once for the entire program.
+This is usually achieved by placing the explicit template instantiation definition in a source file (<path>.cpp</path>) that is only compiled once for the entire program.

 > Multiple _definitions_ of the same explicit template instantiation in the same program is a violation of the [One Definition Rule (ODR)][ODR] and likely cause linker errors.
 {style="warning"}